dynatrace-oss/barista/CODING_STANDARDS.md

   in template expressions, `@ViewChildren` / `@ContentChildren` properties, host bindings, and `@Input` / `@Output` properties (when using an alias).

-#### Getters and setters
+#### Getters and Setters

-- Getters and setters should only be used when additional logic is required despite setting/getting a property.
+- Getters and Setters should only be used when additional logic is required despite setting/getting a property.
 For example the call of a coercion function.
 - Avoid long or complex getters and setters.
 Introduce a new method to contain